Temporal Nuances of Coordination Network Semantics: Experiences in Analysis

 \section{Experiences in Analysis}

 Examples from a number of co-retweeting studies illustrate the points we have been discussing.
-These examined $120$k (k=$10^3$) tweets by $20$k accounts from an 2018 Australian election (DS1) and the Internet Research Agency's (IRA) $1.5$m (m=$10^6$) tweets by $1.3$k accounts during 2016 (DS2), both described in \cite{weber2020coord} (we used their data), plus a novel Twitter dataset from the 2020 Republican National Convention (RNC).
-The RNC dataset has $1.5$m tweets over $4$ days by $441.4$k accounts, including $1.2$m retweets by $50$k unique accounts.
-Data were managed according to ethics protocol H-2018-045 (University of Adelaide).
+These examined $120$k tweets by $20$k accounts from a 2018 Australian election (DS1) and the Internet Research Agency's (IRA) $1.5$m tweets by $1.3$k accounts during 2016 (DS2), plus a novel Twitter dataset from the 2020 Republican National Convention (RNC), all described in \cite{weber2021coord} (we used their data).
+The RNC dataset has $1.5$m tweets over $4$ days by $441.4$k accounts, including $1.2$m retweets by $50$k unique accounts.\footnote{Data were managed according to ethics protocol H-2018-045 (University of Adelaide).}